Qishan Old Street

 旗山老街上的仿巴洛克式紅磚洋樓,搭配熱鬧的街道與人潮,展現出歷史與現代交織的觀光魅力。

-Stroll through the century-old old street of the historical and cultural city, where the Baroque facade decorated red brick buildings and the sandstone arch pavilions exude an elegant classical atmosphere.
+Strolling through the century-old old street of the historical and cultural town, the Baroque façade decorated red brick buildings and the sandstone constructed stone arches exude an elegant classical atmosphere.

 Transportation Methods:1.
-Take the High-Speed Rail and get off at Zuoying Station, then transfer to Kaohsiung Bus "Qishan Express Bus" to "Qishan Transfer Station."
-After getting off, it's about a 5-minute walk to Qishan Old Street.
-2. Take the Taiwan Railways and get off at Kaohsiung Railway Station, then take Kaohsiung Bus - Gaoqi Liuqiu Express Line (E25), Gaoqi Meinong Express Line (E28), or Gaoqi Jiasian Express Line (E32) to "Qishan Transfer Station."
-After getting off, it's about a 5-minute walk to Qishan Old Street.
+Take the High-Speed Rail and get off at Zuoying Station, then transfer to Kaohsiung Bus "Qishan Express Bus" to "Qishan Transfer Station," and walk about 5 minutes to reach Qishan Old Street.
+2. Take the Taiwan Railway and get off at Kaohsiung Railway Station, then take Kaohsiung Bus - Gaoqi Liouguei Express Line (E25), Gaoqi Meinong Express Line (E28), or Gaoqi Jiasian Express Line (E32) to "Qishan Transfer Station," and walk about 5 minutes to reach Qishan Old Street.

 Recommended Hotel Bookings